 With a plethora of picturesque restaurants and cafes along the beachfront you'll be able to escape the sun for an hour or two over a leisurely lunch, before heading back to the beach for the last of the afternoon rays.
 Later in the evening, you might like to go and see a traditional performance at the nearby Greek amphitheatre.
 Wonderfully preserved, the Ancient Theatre of Taormina is both a fascinating historical sight and an incredible architectural feat.
 Plus, you'll get a great view of Mount Etna from here.

 Enjoy a leisurely al fresco breakfast at your hotel this morning before heading out into Taormina on a tour.
-As the home of the infamous Mafia, one of Sicily's biggest claims to fame is that all three of The Godfather films were shot here, and today you'll be given a guided tour of the locations.
+One of Sicily's biggest claims to fame is that all three of The Godfather films were shot here, and today you'll be given a guided tour of the locations.

-Embrace your inner mafioso as your guide talks you through Marlon Brando and Al Pacino's most dramatic scenes as you trace their steps along the old streets of nearby Savoca.
-This tour is fantastic for movie buffs but for those who aren't quite so clued up, the chance to get to grips with Italian life outside of the city is also great, plus, you'll go home with a lot more real life Mafia knowledge too.
+As your guide talks you through Marlon Brando and Al Pacino's most dramatic scenes, you will trace their steps along the old streets of nearby Savoca.
+This tour is fantastic for movie buffs but for those who aren't quite so clued up, the chance to get to grips with Italian life outside of the city is also great.
 After the tour ends it's back to your hotel for a few hours in the afternoon sun and then a final Taormina dinner.
 To mark the occasion, how about the lovely Osteria Nero D'Avola?
 A fantastic restaurant just off the main town where you can expect top notch service and traditional Sicilian dishes - the ragu is seriously good.

 Say goodbye to Taormina this morning as you pile the bags into the car and hit the road.
 The journey to Verdura Resort is around three and a half hours so you'll want to stop along the way.